 Usually, before our big transition – our big transformation – we find an obstacle that pushes back and doesn’t let us through, but there is always a way.

-Because life is the way it is and our parents have been taught that not eating animals could possibly kill us, we need to find other ways on how to convince them to let us transition.
+Because life is the way it is and our parents have been taught that not eating other animals could possibly kill us, we need to find other ways on how to convince them to let us transition.
 We need to find ways that work and don’t create tension between us and them.

-When I went vegan I was already an adult and my dad had no problem with it, so I am lucky in that regard – also, he went vegan soon after me which was very helpful – but I do know a few tips and tricks that could help you.
+When I went vegan I was already an adult and obviously my dad had no problem with it, so I am lucky in that regard – also, he went vegan soon after me which was very helpful – but I do know a few tips and tricks that could help you.